eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 ![](outter-memory.png)

 ## Debugging DynamicData
-As the `DynamicData` is totally built in runtime, no static checks can be done to ensure the correct behaviour.
+As a `DynamicData` is totally built in runtime, no static checks can be done to ensure the correct behaviour.
 As an attempt to solve this, many methods are checked with `asserts`, to avoid the overload of checks in *release mode*.
 We strongly recommend to compile in *debug mode* during developing phase to allow `xtypes` library to perform all possible checks.
-In the same way, to improve the performance avoiding all the cost of the checks, compile in *release mode* for production.
+In the same way, to improve the performance, compile in *release mode* for production, in order to avoid the cost of the checks.

+Reminder: `asserts` function from std emit an *abort* signal.
+If you need more information about why a concrete `assert` was reached, the *stacktrace* should be very useful.